Determining Different Types of Scrap Catalytic Converters

 How We Classify Your Scrap Converters

 - Stamping on the Shell – Some cats have stamps or numbers on the outside.
-For example: Ford stamps most of their cats with their logo, Toyota has a number system to help identify their cats.
+For example Ford stamps most of their cats with their logo, Toyota has a number system to help identify their cats.

 - Honeycomb – The honeycomb is the inside of the cat where all the precious metals are like platinum, palladium, and rhodium.
-We make sure it’s completely full, if not, it will be downgraded from a full cat and be value much less.
+We make sure it’s completely full if not, it will be downgraded from a full cat and be value much less.

-- Shape of the Comb – There are couple different shapes the honeycomb can be but the two most common are a honeycomb shape and the other is a foil/wire which is shaped like fingerprint.
+- Shape of the Comb – There are couple different shapes the honeycomb can be but the two most common are a honeycomb shape and the other is a foil/wire which is shaped like a fingerprint.
 The foil cats are always worth much less than a honeycomb cat.

 - Pre Cats – Usually much smaller and have less good material inside.
 They can sometimes be connected to the same pipe as the regular catalytic converter.

 - Aftermarket Cats – These are 3rd party parts that are usually a cheaper option when repairing vehicles.
 These aftermarket parts are going to be valued less when you are looking to scrap them.
 They sometimes have a silver plate on the outside with an arrow.